Salina-Bee/D-D-Helper-Bot/README.md

 API site: https://api.open5e.com/
 Main site: https://open5e.com/

 Please note that this bot is being developed on replit.com, so pulling the code and running it on your system may not work.
-Although I'm not as experienced with Python as I am with Java, I hope to make this bot as efficient as possible and will try to update it regularly (at least, until all of the essential commands have been fully implemented).